armanson/Image-Conversor/README_English.md

 Supported Image Formats
 The tool is compatible with the following formats for both reading (input) and writing (output):

-HEIC (Yes, includes files from your iPhone!)
+HEIC (Includes files from your iPhone)
 JPG
 JPEG
 PNG